Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Experiments

 \subsection{Sensitivity to Data Sparsity}

-To study the robustness of the model, we examine the performance of model under variety data sparsity (Figure \ref{fig:sensitivity_analysis}).
-The RMSE metric shows that VolNP-FT maintains a lower RMSE across all levels of sparsity, demonstrating data efficiency.
-VolNP-FT's lower RMSE confirms its ability to maintain a globally plausible surface shape instead of just fitting local points.
+To study the robustness of the model, we examine the performance of the model under variety data sparsity (Figure \ref{fig:sensitivity_analysis}).
+The RMSE metric shows that VolNP-SP maintains a lower RMSE across all levels of sparsity, demonstrating data efficiency.
+VolNP-SP's lower RMSE confirms its ability to maintain a globally plausible surface shape instead of just fitting local points.
 This highlights its reliability for practical applications.